ShellRuner/alx-low_level_programming/0x0E-structures_typedef/README.md

    Write a function that initialize a variable of type struct dog
    prototype: void init_dog(struct dog *d, char *name, float age, char *owner);

+***Task2: A dog will teach you unconditional love.
+If you can have that in your life, things won't be too bad Write a function that prints a struct dog
+   prototype: void print_dog(struct dog *d);